Stije Resink

-Stije Resink (born 28 May 2003) is a Dutch professional footballer who plays as a midfielder for FC Groningen.
+Stije Resink (born 28 May 2003) is a Dutch professional footballer who plays as a midfielder for club AZ.

 Career

 He is a product of the Almere City youth system.
-He made 32 Eredivisie appearances for Almere City during the 2023-24 season, a year after he helped the club achieved promotion to the Eerste Divisie.
+He made 32 Eredivisie appearances for Almere City during the 2023–24 season, a year after he helped the club achieved promotion to the Eerste Divisie.
 He also captained the club on occasion that season.

 In August 2024, he signed for FC Groningen for a fee in excess of €1 million, a record sale for Almere.
-He scored his first goal for the club in a 5-1 win in the KNVB Cup against VV Kolping Boys on 29 October 2024.
+He scored his first goal for the club in a 5–1 win in the KNVB Cup against VV Kolping Boys on 29 October 2024.